Mu (shaman): Role of the mu

-The work of the mu is based on the holistic model, which takes into consideration, not only the whole person, but the individual's interaction with his environment, thus both the inner and outer world.
+The work of the mu is based on the holistic model, which takes into consideration, not only the whole person, but the individual's interaction with their environment, thus both the inner and outer world.
 The soul is considered the source of life breath, and any physical illness is considered to be inextricably linked with sickness of the soul.
 Illness of the mind has its cause in soul loss, intrusion or possession by malevolent spirits.

 The gut, rites practised by Korean shamans, have gone through a number of changes since the Silla and Goryeo periods.
 Even during the Joseon dynasty, which established Korean Confucianism as the state religion, shamanic rites persisted.
 In the past, such rites included agricultural rites, such as prayers for abundant harvest.
 With a shift away from agriculture in modern Korea, agricultural rites have largely been lost and modern-day shamans are more focused on the spiritual issues of urban life.